suraj1633/Duumviri_implementation_cns_project/README.md

 2. Paste these files in corresponding files present in your docker container.
 3. Then run the command used for script one.

+Separate files were created since the Docker container was resetting/reverting changes made inside it.

 ---

 ## ThankYou